byrneta/Computational-Fluid-Dynamics/README.md

 ## Convection-Diffusion PDE

 Comparison between finite difference and finite volume approximations of wave propagation inside a one-dimensional channel.
 Fluid velocity and diffusion coefficient are given in addition to initial conditions along the channel and boundary conditions at the inlet and outlet.
-FTCS and first-order upwind are used for finite volume approximations while FTCS, first-order upwind, Lax-Wendroff and MacCormack are used for finite difference.
+Forward Time-Centered Space (FTCS) and first-order upwind are used for finite volume approximations while FTCS, first-order upwind, Lax-Wendroff and MacCormack are used for finite difference.

 See [Description](https://raw.github.com/byrneta/Computational-Fluid-Dynamics/master/convection-diffusion/description.pdf)